ThePhaseCat/Distance-Travel/README.md

 ## Contributing

-Feel free to contribute to this project as it's available under the CC0-1.0 license.
+Feel free to contribute to this project as it's available under the MIT license.
 Find any issues or have a suggestion, report it on https://github.com/ThePhaseCat/Distance-Travel!

 Thanks to [MidnightLib](https://github.com/TeamMidnightDust/MidnightLib) for the GUI Library!